evanx/redishub/README.md

 The dividend algo might also be a mechanism for share transfers, whereby account holders provide buy/sell orders for price/volume.
 If their buy volume is zero, then they are paid the dividend in full.
 Otherwise their buy/sell orders are settled, and their dividend recalculated.

 I'm still working out the details, but the reality is that customers are "funders."
-The plan is that funders collectively own 49% of RedisHub.
+The plan is that funders collectively own 49% of WebServa.
 I own 51%, make executive decisions and provide regular reports to shareholders i.e. a newsletter to customers :) Watch out for announcements via https://twitter.com/@evanxsummers.

 #### What are the domains demo, open, secure et al?